pace-neutrons/Horace/documentation/user_docs/README.md

 https://pace-neutrons.github.io/Horace/stable

 where `/stable` can be omitted.
-The latest development version of the documentation can be obtained by replacing `stable` with `unstable.
+The latest development version of the documentation can be obtained by replacing `stable` with `unstable`.

-`Horace` and `Horace/stable` both immediately direct to the path of the latest stable version, which is currently equivalent to:
+`Horace` and `Horace/stable` both immediately redirect to the path of the latest stable version, which is currently:

 https://pace-neutrons.github.io/Horace/v3.6.3/